YashKarthik/yashkarthik.xyz/content/Inbox.md

 ---

-What’s the best way to get to know you as a person?
-What’s your life story?
-What traits do you envy/value in those around you?
-What do you feel insecure about?
-(This one is higher variance - I don’t recommend leading with it!)
-What do you value in friendships?
-What are the best ways they add to your life?
-How, historically, have you become close to people?
-If you could design a personal set of social norms for how your friends interact with you, what would they be?
-How would other people describe you?
-How does this compare to how you want to be perceived?
-What in life do you get truly excited about?

----
 I'm building a computer from scratch.

 I took a class on digital circuits in my second semester at Waterloo and I learned about hardware-based compute–doing the computation on hardware instead of software.
 This was such a different way of thinking about performing operations!